 Charcoal and cancer risks

 According to a large body of research, HCAs have been linked to an increased risk of cancer in humans, particularly pancreatic, colorectal, and breast cancers.
-This risk is increased by consuming a lot of well-done meats, whether grilled or fried.
+This risk is increased by consuming many well-done types of meat, whether grilled or fried.

 Pollution caused by charcoal